oz/aguaxaca/README.md

 ### Dev notes

-No need for anything very fancy.
-Sqlite will be fine for a good while.
+Sqlite should be fine for a long while.

-It would be nice to search and match names like "América" if we type "amér" or even "ame": ignoring case, and accentuated characters, but we'll need more than Sqlite at that point.
+It would be nice to search and match names like "América" if we type "amér" or even "ame": ignoring case, and accentuated characters, but we could need more than the basic Sqlite at that point.
+See below:

 - [ ] Check Sqlite's "FTS" module, and create/update triggers.
 - [ ] Backup with litestream.

 ## Web

-1. Use a small router (e.g. Chi) to serve the data as JSON.
+1. Use a small router (e.g. Chi?) to serve the data as JSON, or plain HTML, with some HTMX JS sprinkled on top, or both...
-2. Build a light front-end, mobile first.
+2. Build a *light* front-end anyway, mobile first.
 3. Cache all the things.
-4. Track some stats on a prometheus endpoint, for fun.
+4. Track stuff with a prometheus endpoint, for fun.

 Some ideas for the routes.